SonyCSLParis/cgae-invar/README.md

 PyTorch implementation of the sequential Gated Autoencoder proposed in "Learning Transposition-Invariant Interval Features from Symbolic Music and Audio".
 The method introduced in the publication uses an n-gram approach.
 In contrast, this implementation employs convolution in time.

+Pre-trained model parameters are provided and can be used as described [here](#convert-audio-files-to-invariant-features).

 ### Outline ###

 * Prerequisites